-3.4.1 Measure out a pre-determined volume of tap water using a pipette and add it into the delivery vial.
+- 4.4.1.Measure out a pre-determined volume of tap water using a pipette and add it into the delivery vial.
 As a guide, typically between 2-4mL is the right amount to be able to deliver the target weight on to a 9cm diameter block.
-For the same size block, the

-- target spray weight is 0.254g with an acceptable range of 10% i.e. between 0.23-0.28g. - 3.4.2 Having ensured that the balance has been correctly calibrated, weigh the untreated calibration block (of the same substrate that you are going to spray with insecticides after calibration).
-If spraying multiple substrates use all relevant calibration blocks (i.e. perform multiple calibrations with water). - 3.4.3 Tare the scales and place the block on the spray platform. - 3.4.4 If necessary, adjust the circular clips that hold the block in place to position the block centrally on the spray platform. - 3.4.5 The windows should always be closed in the Spray Room, but double check that they are before spraying, and turn off the A/C if it is on.
-The ventilator should continue running even during spraying. - 3.4.6 Turn on the compressor, checking that the pressure is between 15-20psi.
+For the same size block, the target spray weight is 0.254g with an acceptable range of 10% i.e. between 0.23-0.28g. - 4.4.2.
+Having ensured that the balance has been correctly calibrated, weigh the untreated calibration block (of the same substrate that you are going to spray

+- with insecticides after calibration).
+If spraying multiple substrates use all relevant calibration blocks (i.e. perform multiple calibrations with water). - 4.4.3.
+Tare the scales and place the block on the spray platform. - 4.4.4.
+If necessary, adjust the circular clips that hold the block in place to position the block centrally on the spray platform. - 4.4.5.
+The windows should always be closed in the Spray Room, but double check that they are before spraying, and turn off the A/C if it is on.
+The ventilator should continue running even during spraying. - 4.4.6.
+Turn on the compressor, checking that the pressure is between 15-20psi.
 Operate the spray lever (the black on/off switch on the front of the Potter Tower).
-The spray platform should close automatically. - 3.4.7 Once the delivery vial has emptied, turn off the Potter Tower at the spray lever (the spray platform will open automatically) then turn off the compressor.
-It is important to turn off the compressor between blocks otherwise it will overheat if it is left on for a long time. - 3.4.8 Remove the block, holding it carefully by the sides.
-Do not touch the surface. - 3.4.9 Immediately reweigh the block and record this value as the actual spray weight on the form. - 3.4.10 If the weight is not within 10% range then the decision is "rejected".
-If within range then "accepted". - 3.4.11 If the block is rejected then an adjustment must be made if oversprayed then reduce the quantity put in the delivery vial, and vice versa.
+The spray platform should close automatically. - 4.4.7.
+Once the delivery vial has emptied, turn off the Potter Tower at the spray lever (the spray platform will open automatically) then turn off the compressor.
+It is important to turn off the compressor between blocks otherwise it will overheat if it is left on for a long time. - 4.4.8.
+Remove the block, holding it carefully by the sides.
+Do not touch the surface. - 4.4.9.
+Immediately reweigh the block and record this value as the actual spray weight on the form. - 4.4.10.
+If the weight is not within 10% range then the decision is "rejected".
+If within range then "accepted". - 4.4.11.
+If the block is rejected then an adjustment must be made if over sprayed then reduce the quantity put in the delivery vial, and vice versa.
 Wipe the spray platform with disposable paper towel before spraying a second time.
 The same calibration block can be reused.
 Continue to make small adjustments and repeat steps 3.4.1 to 3.4.10 until the target spray weight is achieved.
-All spray runs must be recorded regardless of whether they are accepted or rejected.

-3.4.12 There must be 3 consecutive acceptable spray runs before you continue to the next step.
-Make sure you have recorded all information on the form before proceeding.
+All spray runs must be recorded regardless of whether they are accepted or rejected. - 4.4.12.
+There must be three consecutive acceptable spray runs before you continue to the next step.
+Make sure you have recorded all information before proceeding.

-3.5 Calculations
+4.5.
+Calculations

 The calculations should be done once the calibration steps (section 3.4) are completed, as the delivery vial volume is needed as the adjustment value in the calculation of the total volume to be sprayed.
-All calculation steps must be recorded on the form.
-The form is arranged in three sections: "Preliminary Information"; "Calculation"; and "Spray weight".